the-othernet/ttr-prompting/README.md

 ## Overview

 **TTR (Think Then Respond)** is a two-stage prompting approach that guides language models to:
-1. Think through their reasoning step by step
+1. Think about the prompt
 2. Provide a final response based on that reasoning

 ## Results on MMLU